lcbc-epfl/iesm-public/templates/exercise_template_Ex4.md

 :::{admonition} Bonus Exercise 27
 :class: exercise
-Modify the value of E_conv and describe its effect the number of iterations.
+Modify the value of E_conv and describe its effect the number of iterations.Provide your code, the output of the SCF calculation and the number of iterations.
 :::

 Your answer here